Sanglorian/orcus/Orcus Monsters - current.md

 A monster with phasing can move through difficult terrain, obstacles (like walls) and creatures (including enemies) without penalty.

-### Terrain Stride
+### Terrain stride

-Terrain Stride describes a set of traits, each of which allows the monster to ignore difficult terrain in some conditions:
+Terrain stride describes a set of traits, each of which allows the monster to ignore difficult terrain in some conditions:

-* Ice Stride: Ice, snow or slurry.
+* Ice stride: Ice, snow or slurry.
-* Swamp Stride: Mud, marsh or shallows.
+* Swamp stride: Mud, marsh or shallows.
-* Stone Stride: Broken ground, uneven stone or rubble.
+* Stone stride: Broken ground, uneven stone or rubble.
-* Woodland Stride: Shrubbery, trees or plants.
+* Woodland stride: Shrubbery, trees or plants.
-* Web Stride: Webs, like those from a spider.
+* Web stride: Webs, like those from a spider.
-* Versatile Stride: All.
+* Versatile stride: All.

+### Earth glide

+A monster with earth glide can burrow through earthen matter, including rock.
+When it does so, it moves at its full burrow speed, leaving no tunnels or signs of its passing.

 ## Ability Scores

 Every monster has six ability scores (Strength, Constitution, Dexterity, Intelligence, Wisdom, and Charisma) and corresponding modifiers.